 - Apply to be a Resident Assistant, Orientation Leader or other on campus opportunity that involves a stipend.

 - Apply to work on-campus in an hourly position.
 The best time to arrange on-campus employment is at the beginning of the fall semester through the Campus Job Fair.
-In addition to organizing the fair, the Career Development Office offers additional resources for seeking on-campus employment.
+In addition to organizing the fair, the Career Education Office offers additional resources for seeking on-campus employment.

 - Get involved on campus and create academic work that is worthy of being nominated for one of the Goucher awards that include a monetary prize.